stephenleo/stephenleo/README.md

 I semi-regularly post about practical and applied data science.
 If you like my posts, let's connect on [Linkedin](https://www.linkedin.com/in/marie-stephen-leo/) or on [Medium](https://stephen-leo.medium.com)!

 My Vibestats:
-- Heatmap of my work with AI Coding Agents.
-Supports Claude Code for now. 🌟 Github: https://github.com/stephenleo/vibestats
+- Heatmap of my work with AI Coding Agents across multiple machines.
+Supports Claude Code and Codex for now. 🌟 Github: https://github.com/stephenleo/vibestats

 <!-- vibestats-start -->
 <picture>